 Schools in the Big Ten are taking this concept a step further.
 While other institutions are typically creating nice spaces that provide toilet and shower privacy, schools including Penn State and UNC Charlotte are providing complete private bathroom facilities for students.
 Sometimes provided within a larger group bathroom or located off a hallway, this approach maximizes student privacy – and arguably safety – in the restroom setting.

 Invigorating the Social Experience with Game Rooms and Great Rooms

 A key challenge to institutional goals for student interaction relates to the accessibility of technology.
-With virtually every college student carrying a smart phone and laptop at all times, social networks, games, and other entertainment is literally at their fingertips.
+With virtually every college student carrying a smart phone and laptop at all times, social networks, real cash games, and other entertainment is literally at their fingertips.
 They no longer have to leave the privacy of their rooms to seek out an interaction, movie, or game.
 Public spaces that support active student life on college campuses need to adjust in response, offering experiences that are both compelling and unavailable via personal devices.